Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Galois coverings of algebraic curves

 \begin{Remark}\begin{enumerate} \item Note that $T_K\to X$ factors through $Y_K$.
-While $T_K\to Y_K$ is surjective only when $Y$ is geometrically connected, the composite map $T_K\to Y_K\to Y$ is always a covering, and $Y\ns\to Y$ is a Galois covering. \item The construction of $T$ only depends on $Y$, but that of $Y\ns$ depends on $X$, because we shall need $Y\ns$ to be Galois over $X$. \end{enumerate} \end{Remark}
+While $T_K\to Y_K$ is surjective only when $Y$ is geometrically connected, the composite map $T_K\to Y_K\to Y$ is always a covering, and $\overline{Y\ns}\to Y$ is a Galois covering. \item The construction of $T$ only depends on $Y$, but that of $Y\ns$ depends on $X$, because we require $Y\ns$ to be Galois over $X$. \end{enumerate} \end{Remark}